Install.

-Flash a fresh Raspberry Pi OS Lite (64-bit) (or Debian 12), log in over SSH or with a monitor + keyboard, and run:
+Works on a fresh Raspberry Pi OS Lite (64-bit), Debian 12, or any Ubuntu 22.04+ host.
+Log in over SSH or with a monitor + keyboard and run:

 Install on a Pibash